Providence, RI Divorce Attorneys

-Going through a divorce can be extremely stressful and emotional for all parties involved.
-At McIntyre Tate LLP, we understand that divorce is a very individualistic and personal experience and not just another legal process.
-Our RI divorce lawyers have more than 150 years of combined legal experience and are committed to guiding you through your divorce in the least stressful manner possible.
+Divorce can be extremely stressful and emotional for all parties involved.
+At McIntyre Tate LLP, we understand that filing for divorce in Rhode Island is a very individualistic and personal experience, not just another legal process.
+Our lawyers have more than 150 years of combined legal experience and are committed to guiding you in the least stressful manner possible.

-If we take on your case, our priority is to provide you with compassionate and personalized legal representation in order to obtain successful results.
-Throughout the decades we have been in practice, we have represented a wide range of divorce cases and clients.
-Our firm has the resources and experience to handle virtually any issue that can arise during a divorce, whether it is an amicable or contested case.
+Our priority is to provide you with compassionate and personalized legal representation in order to obtain successful results.
+Throughout the decades we have been in practice, we have represented clients in a wide range of divorce cases.
+Our firm has the resources and experience to handle virtually any issue that can arise, whether it is an amicable or contested case.

-Our firm regularly helps clients successfully resolve the most difficult and stressful family law issues, including:
+Our firm regularly helps clients in Rhode Island successfully resolve the most difficult and stressful issues, including:

 Unique Divorce Cases & Situations

-- We have handled a wide range of unique divorce cases, such as:
+- We have handled a wide range of unique divorce cases in Rhode Island, such as:

 - International divorce